EPM 101Financial Close

 The close exists to create a point of truth.

-That line matters.
+Business activity is continuous — transactions occur every day, estimates evolve, adjustments are made.
+The close draws a line in time and says: this is the official financial position for this period.
 Executives, boards, investors, regulators and auditors all depend on it.
 Planning, forecasting, consolidation and performance analysis all build on closed results.

 Without a disciplined close, financial reporting becomes fluid and subjective.
 Numbers change without explanation.
 Accountability disappears.
 The close restores order by imposing structure, deadlines and review.